Updated April 3, 2023

-Please note that if Deposit #2 is not received by the stated deadline of July 30, 2020, it will be recognized as a forfeiture of the Residence Room and the Room will be reallocated to the next eligible student on the waiting list.
+Please note that if Deposit #2 is not received by the deadline communicated to students, it will be recognized as a forfeiture of the Residence Room and of Deposit #1, and the Room will be reallocated to the next eligible student on the waiting list.

 The College will supply the resident with the following furnishings until the Vacating Date: